Home

 1. Preheat oven to 350 degrees.
 Grease and flour 9x5-inch loaf pan.

-2. In blender, grind flaxseeds to a fine powder.
+2. In a strong blender, grind flax seeds to a fine powder.
 Add 1/3 cup water and blend until frothy.
 Pour into a bowl and set aside.
 Rinse blender immediately.

 3. In large bowl, combine oil, tahini and sugar.
 Beat with electric mixer on medium until blended.
 Beat in reserved flax mixture.